DS-Homebrew/nds-bootstrap/README.md

 nds-bootstrap supports most DS ROMS, with a few exceptions.
 You can enhance your gaming experience with cheats and faster load times than general cartridges (for games that support those features).
 Game saving is supported too and will be saved in the `.sav` extention.
 If you find a bug, please report it in the [issues tab](https://github.com/ahezard/nds-bootstrap/issues).

-Be sure to manually patch out the Anti-Piracy functions though, as nds-bootstrap does not include patches of this sort.
+Anti-Piracy patches can be loaded via IPS files, but they are not included inside the software itself.

-nds-bootstrap also supports many homebrew applications, including emulators such as lameboy and NesDS.
+nds-bootstrap also supports many homebrew applications, including games like DSCraft.

 # Compiling